Favourite Fell Days: Dale Head and Hindscarth

 the Newlands valley from dale head

 Welcome to the website!
-We, my brother and I and our Golden Retriever, are about three years into a quest to climb all the Wainwright fells from the south of England.
-We first came to the Lake District (after a couple of times with parents) in 2007, for somewhere different to walk the dog.
+We, my brother and I and our Golden Retriever, are about three years into a quest to climb all the Wainwright fells, from our starting point in the south of England.
+We first came to the Lake District, after a couple of early visits with our parents, in 2007, for somewhere different to walk the dog.

-We loved it and came back every year, but only managed to climb about one fell each visit, and I seem to remember we thought they were all a bit of an effort and we much preferred low level, flatter walks!
+We loved it and came back every year, but really only climbed about one fell each visit, as we just weren’t really interested in climbing then and much preferred low level, flatter walks.

-Fast forward to 2012, when a climb up to Alcock Tarn was a bit of an achievement, and we fell into conversation with an older couple sitting by the side of the tarn.
-This resulted in us carrying on up to Heron Pike, at their suggestion.
+In 2012, a conversation at Alcock Tarn with an older couple sitting at the water’s edge in the sun resulted in their suggestion to climb up to Heron Pike.
 I’m not sure how keen we were, but it would have been rude to refuse, especially as they were watching our progress!

 This website is predominantly the story of our Wainwright journey, but also a way of sharing our life outdoors and our travels.
 We hope you enjoy reading it!